OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Dynamic Analysis

 During black-box testing, open any screen within the app that contains sensitive information and click on the home button so that the app goes into background.
-Now press the task-switcher button, to see the snapshot.
-As shown below, if `FLAG_SECURE` is set (image on the right), the snapshot is empty, while if the `FLAG_SECURE` is not set (image on the left), information within the activity are shown:
+Now press the app-switcher button, to see the snapshot.
+As shown below, if `FLAG_SECURE` is set (image on the right), the snapshot is empty, while if the `FLAG_SECURE` is not set (image on the left), information within the activity is shown:

 | `FLAG_SECURE` not set  | `FLAG_SECURE` set  |
 |---|---|